alters-mit/clatter/README.md

 1. As a C# library: `Clatter.Core.dll`.
 The Clatter library can output raw wav data of physics-driven audio sounds or save the data as a .wav file.
 2. As a Unity plugin: `Clatter.Core.dll` plus `Clatter.Unity.dll`.
 The `Clatter.Unity.dll` library includes helpful scripts that automatically listen for collision events and automatically play generated audio.
-3. As a command-line executable: `clatter.exe`.
+3. As a command-line executable.

 ***